MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/log-analyze-usage.md

 -   If you are using the RMS connector.

-    Requests from this connector are logged with the service principal name that RMS automatically generates when you install the RMS connector.
+    Requests from this connector are logged with the service principal name of **Aadrm_S-1-7-0**, which is automatically generated when you install the RMS connector.

 #### Typical request types
 There are many request types for Azure Rights Management but the following table identifies some of the most typically used request types.